 Dr. Smith has called the Morongo Basin home since 1962.
 He attended school in Yucca Valley from kindergarten through 12th grade.
 After high school, he attended Cal Poly Pomona and graduated with honors, obtaining a Bachelor of Science degree in Animal Science.
 Culminating his academics in 1987, he graduated from the school of veterinary medicine at U.C.
 Davis as a Doctor of Veterinary Medicine.
 Compelled to serve the High Desert communities he had grown to love, Dr. Smith returned to Yucca Valley and started an equine ambulatory practice in 1990.
 Within two years, the practice developed into a small animal hospital and still maintained the quality equine service.
 Dr. Smith and his wife Shara have two sons, Camron and Taylor, and enjoy the fresh air and wide open spaces that living in Yucca Valley allows.
 Their two dogs (Mia & Oliver) and two cats (Ricky & Julius) complete the family.

-Linda has lived in the High Desert since 2003.
+Linda joined the team at Companion Animal Clinic in 2006 as a veterinary assistant but has lived in the High Desert since 2003.
 She previously hailed from the Palm Springs area where she was raised around horses, dogs and cats.
 She formed a career in veterinary medicine, working at Palm Springs and Desert Animal Hospitals for a combined total of 16 years.
-Linda has greatly enjoyed working with animals in the veterinary field.
-She joined the team at Companion Animal Clinic in 2006 as a veterinary assistant.
-Linda currently resides in Yucca Valley with her son Casey, three dogs (Dozer, Chevy and River) and two cats (Kitty and Pinecone).
+She loves to hunt with her bird dog, a Brittany Spaniel named Doc.

 Erin met Dr. Norman Smith when he was out on a ranch call to care for her horses in the fall of 1994.
 Shortly thereafter, she became one of Companion Animal Clinic's receptionists, learning her skills on the job.
 Her love of animals has kept her in the veterinary field all this time.
 Erin took some time away from Companion Animal Clinic to explore other options but she has returned to where she calls "home".
 Because of the family-oriented atmosphere and the warm welcome of our clients, she is here to stay!
-In her free time, she enjoys her three adult children and five grandchildren.
-She enjoys working out at the gym and hanging out with her husband of 35 years.
+In her free time, she enjoys her three adult children and seven grandchildren.
+She enjoys working out at the gym and hanging out with her husband of 37+ years.
 Erin's fur baby is her Shih Tzu "Oscar" and her not-so-fur baby is a bearded dragon named "Whip".